Apo-Shower/edge-developer/microsoft-edge/webview2/howto/debug.md

 *   Visual Studio only supports debugging scripts when the app is launched from within Visual Studio.  \(Attaching a running process for debugging is not supported.\)
 *   The targeted WebView debugging scenario is not supported.

+> [!NOTE]
+> This method of debugging is currently restricted to Win32 applications and Office add-ins.

 Use the script debugger in Visual Studio 2019 version 16.4 Preview 2 or later to debug your script in Visual Studio.

-Set up the debugger.
+To Begin:

 *   Verify the **JavaScript diagnostics** component in **Desktop development with C++** workload is installed.